teeekay/CarND-Traffic-Sign-Classifier-Project/Assignment2.TonyKnight.md

 ---

-The code to produce the visualizations of the data distribution is contained in the fourth through seventh code cells of the Jupyter notebook.
+The code to produce visualizations of the data distribution is contained in the fourth through seventh code cells of the Jupyter notebook.

 Bar charts showing how the images are distributed between the classes in each of the datasets are shown in Figure 2.
+It is clear that the images are not evenly distributed by class, but that the distribution appears relatively similar between datasets.

 ---